Yamasee/skypath-ios-sdk/README.md

 #### Setup

-You need to get an API key and server URL from Yamasee to use the SDK. <br>
+You need to get an API key and server URL to use the SDK. <br>
-You can [contact us] (https://skypath.app/contact/) and request a demo. <br>
+You can [contact us] (https://skypath.io/contact/) and request a demo. <br>

 The SDK has an entry point class `YamaseeCore`, start the SDK early on app launch (for example in application did finish delegate method) before making other API calls.